How I Overcame the Technical Gap as a PM at Holistics

 October 1, 2025

-To add extra spice, I was PM number two.
-The first was our product lead.
-Everyone else was busy doing things, so onboarding was basically “here’s the product, holler if you get lost.”
-(Spoiler: I got lost a lot.)
+I was also PM number two.
+The first PM was our product lead, everyone else was running at full speed, and onboarding was basically "here is the product, ping us if you get stuck."
+Spoiler: I pinged a lot.

 The scramble to get up to speed

-• I binged support tickets, FullStory sessions, and every internal meeting I could sneak into.
+• I sat with support tickets, FullStory sessions, and any internal meeting that would let me lurk.

-Honestly?
-It was still slow going.
-The docs were dense, internal notes were thin, and my SQL chops were… let’s call them “aspirational.”
-I’d never touched ETL in my life.
-Even brand-new engineers needed time to grok Holistics, so you can imagine me frantically Googling acronyms during standups.
+Progress was slow.
+The docs were dense, internal notes were scattered, and my SQL skills were more aspirational than real.
+I had never touched ETL.
+Even experienced engineers needed time to grok Holistics, so you can imagine me secretly Googling acronyms during standups.

 Where the gaps showed up